 As an employer, you must insure your workers against work-related injury or illness with an Accident Insurance Policy.
 But, if you're a director, partner of a partnership, sole trader or trustee, you won't be covered by it.

 Workplace Personal Injury Insurance insures you against work-related injury or illness.
 This type of policy may cover you for injuries at work or while travelling to or from work.

 Who can take out a policy?

-If you have any questions about your eligibility for a Workplace Personal Injury Insurance Policy, call us on 1300 362 128 or check our product disclosure guide.
+If you have questions about Workplace Personal Injury Insurance, call us on 1300 362 128.

 - Weekly benefits of up to 85% of the insured benefit level